USA Four Corners Tour

 loader-icon

 The USA Four Corners Tour is a self-guided and self-paced ride of roughly 7,000 miles.
-It forms a lap of the continental United States by requiring stops in San Ysidro, California; Blaine, Washington; Madawaska, Maine; and Key West, Florida.
+It forms a lap of the contiguous United States by requiring stops in San Ysidro, California; Blaine, Washington; Madawaska, Maine; and Key West, Florida.
 Riders will have 21 calendar days in which to visit those four cities using a route of their choosing.
 A pace of 400 miles per day leaves plenty of time for sightseeing and side trips while accomplishing the Tour in 18 days with three contingency days.

 For those seeking a more difficult quest and/or more exposure to the heartland states, we offer the True X version of the USA Four Corners Tour.
-The True X version adds a visit to Lebanon, Kansas, (the geographical center of the continental US) between each corner city after the first.
+The True X version adds a visit to Lebanon, Kansas, (the geographical center of the contiguous US) between each corner city after the first.
 This increases the ride distance to roughly 11,000 miles and correspondingly the time allowed for completion is increased to 26 calendar days.
 A pace of 500 miles per day would complete the Tour in 22 days with 4 contingency days but you are almost certain to consume at least one of those contingency days for cycle maintenance.
 As an extra incentive, those who complete the True X version in 21 or fewer calendar days will have the honor clearly identified in the True X Finisher’s List.

 Four Corners Tour Rules

-For the Traditional version of the USA Four Corners Tour, you have 21 calendar days to ride your motorcycle to each of the Four Corner cities of the United States listed below.
+For the Traditional version of the Four Corners Tour, you have 21 calendar days to ride your motorcycle to each of the Four Corner cities of the United States listed below.
 You may visit the corner cities in any sequence and choose your own route.

-For the True X version of the USA Four Corners Tour, you have 26 calendar days to ride your motorcycle to each of the Four Corner cities of the United States listed below while visiting Lebanon, Kansas, between each corner city.
+For the True X version of the Four Corners Tour, you have 26 calendar days to ride your motorcycle to each of the Four Corner cities of the United States listed below while visiting Lebanon, Kansas, between each corner city.
 You may visit the corner cities in any sequence and via any route provided you make the mandatory stop in Lebanon, Kansas between each corner city.
-Under the True X rules, you would make a total of 3 visits to Lebanon, Kansas, and one to each corner city during the course of your USA Four Corners Tour.
+Under the True X rules, you would make a total of 3 visits to Lebanon, Kansas, and one to each corner city during the course of your Four Corners Tour.

 If you finish the True X in under 21 days, your accomplishment will be uniquely identified in the Finisher list, in gold lettering.